aksr35/aksr35/README.md

 Hi, I'm Akshath!
-- high schooler, been programming on-and-off for a few years
+- High schooler, been programming on-and-off for a few years
+- Contact me on Discord at aksr#5872